 Which wine or dish featured above would you be interested in trying the most?

-I attended the Seattle Wine & Food Experience Grand Tasting and the Pop!
+I attended the Seattle Wine and Food Experience Grand Tasting and the Pop!
 Bubbles & Seafood event as a media guest.
 As always, all opinions and photos are my own.
 I only write about products, places, experiences, events that I personally enjoy and believe you will, too!